yetmorecode/proline-resource-editor/doc/format.md

 * Fullscreen (640x480) pixmaps
 * Tilemaps (variable size)

+Byte order for words and dwords is little-endian.

 ## VGA color palettes

 Color palettes are described by their size folled by simply 256 rgb colors as fed into the VGA DAC (256 * 3 bytes).